DaFuqs/LootCrates/README.md

 - To build upon that: Use locked shulker crates instead.
 To encourage trading scatter the required keys around the landscape for players to find.
 - Place instant regenerating, locked loot crates at the servers central square to get players to run into each other for socializaton or PvP, fighting each other for their keys

-## Rarities
-All the loot crates, shulker crates and keys come in all the vanilla rarities, each with their own unique look:
-- Common
-- Uncommon
-- Rare
-- Epic

 # The blocks

 ## Screenshots